 Life and Lyme weren't easy

 As my body grew weaker with the disease, my heart and soul did as well.
-When I was going through a tough time in my personal life, trying to be a single mother and grow up at the same time.
+When I was going through a tough time in my personal life, trying to be a young mother and grow up at the same time.
 I didn't have any friends to turn to, and I felt like there were times I really just wanted to give up and sleep forever.

 I look back now and just want to hug 23-year-old Me and tell her what was wrong and how someday soon it would get better, and she would have answers.
+The early days of Lyme disease didn't have a lot of answers and there were no support groups.
+Even my doctor didn't really know how to answer many of my questions, especially those related to mental health.

 Attacking my Adrenal System